yuikt/ecommerce-etl-python-hypersql/README.md

 To run this notebook, you will need:
 - Python 3.x
 - The libraries listed in `requirements.txt`
-- (Optional) Tableau Desktop or Tableau Public to open the generated `.hyper` file.

 ## Instructions
 1. Install prerequisites: `pip install -r requirements.txt`.